Teutatis/PPMS/README.md

 Positive Pressure Monitoring System<br />
 By Paul Clarke - June 2016

+"The cheapest, fastest, and most reliable components are those that aren't there" - Gordon Bell

 Synopsis:

 This is a Python program for monitoring two pressure sensors as part of a Raspberry Pi Zero closed-loop control system.